CiscoDevNet/project-mcgruff/README.md

    Wait for this to complete (approx. ??? minutes)

 ## Notes

+* **Component versions** - This project intentionally avoids specifying versions for any of its components (e.g. Terraform providers, cluster add-ons, AWS NLB, AMIs, etc.) - 'latest' versions are requested/assumed.
+As a result, drift may occur over time and (hopefully minor) version-compatibility issues may arise in the project.

+  **Note:** In production, you would definitely want to identify/specify component versions whenever possible for consistency/reproducibility reasons.

+* **Resource version updates/upgrades** -   AWS makes availiable update/upgrade services for many/most components if provides (notable exception: the [AWS load-balancer controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/installation/#create-update-strategy)) - you will likely want to investigate/implement these in a production environment.
+(TODO: modify this project to implement those as a best practice).

 * **Individual** `.tf` files can be moved into/out-of respective `disabled` folders to remove/create portioins of a config.